David-OConnor/ewald/README.md

 Used by the [Daedalus protein viewer and molecular dynamics program](https://github.com/david-oconnor/daedalus), and the [Dynamics library](https://github.com/david-oconnor/dynamics).

-Uses f32 for Lennard Jones and Coulomb.
+Uses f32 for Lennard Jones and Coulomb interactions.
 Energy sums are computed as f64.

 Here's an example of use.
 The Python API is equivalent.